btrettel/plint/README.md

     ./plint.py -a demo-claims.txt

 The special syntax for antecedent basis issues is as follows: When the start of a new element is not detected, add `{` before the element.
 When the start of an element previously introduced is not detected, add the `[` before the element.
 When the end of a new element is not detected, add `}` after the element.
 When the end of an element previously introduced is not detected, add `]` after the element.
+Alternatively, if you want plint to automatically determine which type of element is ending, use `|`.
 When an article should not create an element, add "#" to the beginning of that word.
 See [demo-claims.txt](demo-claims.txt) below for this notation in use.

-    1. A contraption} comprising:
+    1. A contraption| comprising:
     an enclosure,
     a display,
     at least one button, and
-    at least one widget} mounted on the enclosure, wherein the enclosure] is green,
+    at least one widget| mounted on the enclosure, wherein the enclosure| is green,
-    the at least one button] is yellow, and the at least one widget] is blue.
+    the at least one button| is yellow, and the at least one widget| is blue.

 Verbose mode can be enabled with the `-V` or `--verbose` flag, which will print how plint is interpreting the claim.
 For example, plint's interpretation of the demo claim is: